wozo/Leaflet-Maps-Marker/readme.txt

 * use of custom function names and enque plugin scripts/css only on plugin pages to prevent conflicts with other plugins
 * update functions implemented for smooth updates of the plugin
 * uninstall function to completely remove the plugin and its data (also on WordPress Multisite installations)

-Please let me know which feature you think is missing by adding your ideas at [http://www.mapsmarker.com/ideas](http://www.mapsmarker.com/ideas)

 = Available translations =
 * Bulgarian (bg_BG) thanks to Andon Ivanov, [http://coffebreak.info](http://coffebreak.info)